-This man is as impressive in the story as his CV.
+This man is as impressive in the story as in his CV.
 No wonder Wells opts to build the story around him and that is not surprising given what he brings to the table.
-The time traveler is many things wrapped in one.
-To mention a few – he is an inventor, a scientist, and a skillful Craftsman.
-Other things he can be are a daredevil, a guy with a good sense of humor, an adventurer, and even a trickster.
+The time traveller is many things wrapped in one.
+To mention a few – he is an inventor, a scientist, and a skilful Craftsman.
+Other things he can be are a daredevil, a guy with a good sense of humour, an adventurer, and even a trickster.
 He is smart and intelligent, and even though his story proves a bit far-fetched for the lads to believe, they still respect his person and hold him in high esteem.

 The narrator, or Mr. Hillyer, is basic to the story, and if you say he is nearly as curious as a cat, you couldn’t be wrong.
-Punctual and very attentive to details, the narrator is one of the time traveler’s trusted guests and also one of the only two narrators deployed by Wells for the story, the time traveler himself being the other one.
+Punctual and very attentive to details, the narrator is one of the time traveller’s trusted guests and also one of the only two narrators deployed by Wells for the story, the time traveller himself being the other one.

 The Morlocks are so many horrible things put together.
 For one thing, they are dirty.
 For another, they are cannibalistic.
 Wells designates these creatures as comparable to the lower class of the society whose years of bondage under the upper class have forced them to recourse to inhuman strategies of survival.

-A loving and affectionate character, Weena happens to be one of the Eloi who is saved by the time traveler from drowning by the river.
-She is introduced to us as a beautiful and elegant female by the time traveler, although we don’t know how he’s able to figure that one out since he also tells us that it’s especially very hard distinguishing the creature’s gender.
-In a precariously unsafe future, Weena instills the feeling of love and peace and of expression of affection, no wonder the time traveler becomes so fond of her and plans to take her along with him to the present day.
+A loving and affectionate character, Weena happens to be one of the Eloi who is saved by the time traveller from drowning in the river.
+She is introduced to us as a beautiful and elegant female by the time traveller, although we don’t know how he’s able to figure that one out since he also tells us that it’s especially very hard to distinguish the creature’s gender.
+In a precariously unsafe future, Weena instils the feeling of love and peace and of expression of affection, no wonder the time traveller becomes so fond of her and plans to take her along with him to the present day.